Skip to the main content

 Pharmacists in community settings also:

-• Sell prescription and non-prescription drugs, surgical supplies, home health care aides, herbal products, vitamins and nutraceuticals, and other related products
+• Sell non-prescription drugs, surgical supplies, home health-care aides, herbal products, vitamins and nutraceuticals, and other related products

-• Perform drug distribution logistics, accounting, marketing, or human resource functions
+• May perform accounting, marketing, or human resource functions

 Pharmacists in industrial and educational settings may:

-• Work in the production, marketing, quality control, or sales departments of pharmaceutical firms
+• Work in the production, marketing, quality control, or sales departments of pharmaceutical companies

 • Take part in advocacy, policy development, association management, or government relations